 To help you plan your first steps you can find below our brief buyers guide to assist you in your purchase process, from sorting your finances to exchanging of contracts.

 Saving a reasonable deposit can be a difficult task.
 The size of deposit may influence the interest rate you pay for some mortgage packages.
 Generally, the more you put down as a deposit, the lower the rate of interest you will have to pay.
-A typical deposit would be 10 - 25 per cent of the price of the property.
+A typical deposit would be 10 – 25 per cent of the price of the property.
+Please visit our mortgage page for more information.

 Now you know how much you can spend on your new home it’s time to start looking for the ideal property.
-The majority of agents now advertise online so your can do your preliminary searches from the comfort of your own home.
-Once upon deciding which properties you would like to view its best to make notes and take photos on your visits to compare and contrast the properties you have seen in your own time.
+Kath Wells Estate Agents advertise online so you can do your preliminary searches from the comfort of your own home.
+Once you have decided upon which properties you would like to view its best to make notes and take photos on your visits to compare and contrast the properties you have seen in your own time.
 Don’t be afraid to see a property more than once.
 When you have your heart set on a property the next step is to make an offer.

 Now you’ve found your ideal home it’s now time to make another appointment with your mortgage advisor to get your loan application underway.
 At the end of the meeting, the mortgage adviser will be able to confirm if your mortgage has been agreed ‘in principle’, the mortgage lender will then complete further checks on your income and credit status before a formal approval can be given.
 Before the lender will agree your mortgage, they will acquire a property valuation which will help to make a decision how much to lend on the property.
 You will be given a copy of the valuer’s report.